-MSDS Collection References: 1, 2, 12; 26, 73, 84-94, 100, 101, 103, 109, 124, 126, 127, 132, 134, 136, 138, 139, 143 Prepared by: MJ Allison, BS; Industrial Hygiene Review: DJ Wilson, CIH; Medical Review: MJ Upfal, MD, MPH; Edited by: JR Stuart, MS
+MSDS Collection References: 1, 2, 12, 26, 73, 84-94, 100, 101, 103, 109, 124, 126, 127, 132, 134, 136, 138, 139, 143 Prepared by: MJ Allison, BS; Industrial Hygiene Review: DJ Wilson, CIH; Medical Review: MJ Upfal, MD, MPH; Edited by: JR Stuart, MS

-Copyright @ 1990 by Genium Publishing Corporation.
+Copyright © 1990 by Genium Publishing Corporation.
 Any commercial use or reproduction without the publisher's permission is prohibited.
-Judgments as to the suitability of information herein for the purchaser's purposes copyright of the probability of the probability of the probability of such information for application to the preparation of such information, Genium Publishing Corporation extends no warranties, makes no representations, and assumes no responsibility as to the accuracy or suitability of such information for application to the purchaser's intended purpose or for consequences of its use.
+Judgments as to the suitability of information herein for the purchaser's purposes are necessarily the purchaser's responsibility.
+Although reasonable care has been taken in the preparation of such information, Genium Publishing Corporation extends no warranties, makes no representations, and assumes no responsibility as to the accuracy or suitability of such information for application to the purchaser's intended purpose or for consequences of its use.